POLEY

 Thumbnails below are of the dismantling of the second Poley tower in November 2002.

-The tower is sold to a gun club; they will use it to launch clay targets.
+The tower was sold to a gun club; they will use it to launch clay targets.

 Cabin